slf0Dev/Ocerium_Project/README.md

 # Ocerium_Project Made by SALFIIN#2470

 # Library core
 first we have to add a loadstring for library usage

+example:

+# Creating a window